Features

 | Relationship | Entity trust scores, interaction history | per-entity trust + count |

-The MemoryBudgetManager in ironclad-agent/src/memory.rs allocates a configurable percentage of the total token budget to each tier (default: 30/25/20/15/10).
+The MemoryBudgetManager in internal/agent/memory.go allocates a configurable percentage of the total token budget to each tier (default: 30/25/20/15/10).

 2. Full-Text Search